jonathandean/magmaconf-2013-inter-app-api/README.md

 ## Why I'm not crazy about it

-- You make a change in V5
-- Now you have to do one of the following
+You make a change in V5.
+Now you have to do one of the following:

 - Move the code from ```Base``` to each of V1 to V4
 - Forever override that method from V5 on, but if you forget you'll get old functionality

 ## Additional Thought on Removing Duplication

+You may realize this adds more complication than anything, so decide if it's worth it.
+If you're building an internal service, it is __very__ likely the previous versions won't live long anyway because you control the clients.

-This does complicate things though, so decide if it's worth it.
-It may not be, espeically if previous versions don't live long, which is __very__ likely for an internal service.
-Be sure to test the behavior of this refactoring as well and keep tests for all active versions.
+If you do it, be sure to test the behavior of this refactoring as well and keep tests for all active versions.

 - Authentication